Unformed Legal Roads

 This page answers common questions about unformed legal roads and people’s rights and responsibilities when using and managing them.

-For more detailed information, check out these two publications:
+For more detailed information, check out the three publications at the bottom of the page.

 - What is an unformed legal road?

-- How much is an unformed legal road there in New Zealand?
+- How much unformed legal road is there in New Zealand?

 - What status do unformed legal roads have?